 - 2 eggs, cracked and whisked

-- 2 cups Plain Panko breadcrumbs( be careful, if dairy is any issue in some brands even the plain still have dairy in them)
+- 2 cups Plain Panko breadcrumbs( be careful, if dairy is any issue, with some brands even the plain still have dairy in them)

 - 1/4 cup low fat shredded mozzarella

-For dairy free- Diaya Brand can be used or nutritional yeast can be sprinkled on instead.
+For dairy free- Diaya or Vitalife brand can be used or nutritional yeast can be sprinkled on instead.

 - Non stick spray